Definitions and frequently asked questions

 - Listen to them and refrain from judgement, commentary or choosing sides.

 - Provide information about their options for seeking additional support.
-In particular you should mention Student Safety and Wellbeing and Counselling & Wellbeing.
+In particular you should mention Student Safety and Wellbeing; Student Counselling & Wellbeing for students, or Health, Safety and Wellbeing and the Staff Counselling service (EAP) for staff.

 The most helpful thing you can do is to keep the conversation focussed on support options and avoid discussing the details of the alleged incident or behaviour.